 - language(s) necessary for the performance of duties: A good knowledge of spoken and written English is required (at least B2 level)

 - Cultivates a workplace based on respect for other people and the environment.

 - Embraces non-discriminatory practices and equality of opportunity.
 In case of equal merit, preference will be given to the gender in minority.

-- Encourages lifelong learning and development possibilities.
+- Encourages learning and development possibilities.

 How to apply

 Please contact your Permanent Representation / Diplomatic Mission of Non-Member Country / the EFTA Secretariat / IGO Administration.